PeterWaIIace/TelegramChatBot/README.md

-# Librarian
-GPT based Librarian AI - you can talk to him and he will remember
 # TelegramChatBot
+LLM based AI ChatBot - you can talk to it and it will remember